Expanding your flock with fertile eggs

 Taking Delivery of Your Fertile Eggs

 Once you receive your fertile eggs, leave them to sit for a few hours before incubating them.
-If possible, don't leave fertile eggs that you have had posted for longer than 24 hours before incubating them.
+If possible, don't leave fertile eggs you have had posted for longer than 24 hours before incubating them.
 When storing fertile eggs, keep them at around 18 degrees Celsius and turn the eggs a minimum of twice per day.
 If you are using an incubator, ensure that it is working correctly.
-Incubators should be left running for a minimum of 48 hours before fertile eggs are set.
-During this period it is important to check that the temperature stays stable.
-The greatest cause of a poor hatch rate is slightly incorrect temperature or humidity that is not changed to the appropriate level during the different periods of incubation.
-It is recommend that a thermometer and hydrometer are used to monitor the temperature and humidity as well as the readouts from automatic incubators LED display.
+Incubators should be left running for 48 hours before fertile eggs are set.
+During this period, it is important to check that the temperature stays stable.
+The greatest cause of a poor hatch rate is slightly incorrect temperature or humidity that is not changed to the appropriate level during the different incubation periods.
+It is recommended that a thermometer and hydrometer are used to monitor the temperature and humidity as well as the readouts from automatic incubators LED display.
 Accurate incubator thermometers and hydrometers can be found for sale on this site by clicking this link.
 The eggs should hatch around 21 days after being set, depending on the type of poultry and breed.
-Once your fertile eggs hatch, be sure to let the breeder know of the hatch rate so that they can add it to their own records.
+Once the chicks hatch, inform the breeder of the hatch rate so they can add it to their own records.

 Once an order has been placed

 It is important that once an order for fertile eggs has been placed that the breeder collects the eggs promptly to

 ensure that they arrive as quickly and as fresh as possible.
 Prompt delivery is important for many purchasers

 who have a limited time frame before their broody hen leaves her nest.